 Switzerland is also actively involved in various international agreements and conventions:

-- For example, Switzerland has launched a Mobile Phone Partnership Initiative and a Partnership on Computing Equipment, as part of the Basel Convention, to promote sustainable management of mobile telephones and computers that are no longer in use.
+- For example, Switzerland has launched a Mobile Phone Partnership Initiative and a Partnership on Computing Equipment, as part of the Basel Convention, to promote sustainable management of mobile telephones and computers that are no longer in use and has thereby helped to ensure that mixed plastic waste has been brought under control.

 - As part of its involvement in the EU Network for the Implementation and Enforcement of Environmental Law (IMPEL), Switzerland has stepped up its efforts to combat illegal waste exports.

-- The Interest Group Plastics of the European Network of the Heads of Environment Protection Agencies (EPA Network) supports policies aimed at avoiding plastic waste.
+- The Interest Group Plastics of the European Network of the Heads of Environment Protection Agencies (EPA Network) supports exchange among European environmental agencies on the reduction of plastic waste.

 Last modification 30.11.2018